 Of course, beauty is in the eye of the remodeler, but if you’re looking for some sturdy inspiration in the shifting sea of design, it might be helpful to look to a genius.
-Below you’ll find some design inspiration from the iconic architects and designers who have shaped our modern skylines, living rooms, and tastes.
+Below you’ll find some design inspiration from the iconic architects and interior designers who have shaped our modern skylines, living rooms, and tastes.
 Hopefully, you can take away some ideas that will inform your own masterpiece.

 Charles and Ray Eames: Think inside the box, too.

 It’s likely that you have coveted, sat on, or at least seen a chair that was designed by Charles and Ray Eames.
 The Eames lounger, for example, is a sleek symbol of rising middle-class hopes in Post-War America.
 Like all of their designs, the lounger was modern, mass-produced, and offered a (somewhat) affordable refinement.
 But the husband and wife duo weren’t just furniture designers.
 They were also architects, exhibition designers, and filmmakers.
 Their own private residence, the Eames House, or Case Study No.8, was the perfect place for all of their design ideas.